 Michael Burg was appointed as Acting Chief on October 15, 2007.

 On January 15, 2008 William Becker was appointed Chief of Police for the Village of Liverpool.
 Chief Becker was the Accreditation Manager and directed the Police Department through a successful Re-Accreditation.
 The Liverpool Police received the Re-Accreditation on June 7, 2011.
-Chief Beck is also responsible for the implementation of the patrol rifle.
+Chief Becker is also responsible for the implementation of the patrol rifle.

 Chief Becker left the Department in August of 2012.